-It is a prohibited practice for a covered entity to discriminate against or deny full and equal access to a person because of the person's actual or perceived medical condition, as defined in section 14020(ee).
+It is a prohibited practice for a covered entity to discriminate against or deny full and equal access to a person on the basis of the person's actual or perceived medical condition, as defined in section 14020(cc).

 Note: Authority cited: Section 12935(a), Government Code.
 Reference: Sections 11135, 11136, and 11139, Government Code.